iterative/dvc.org/content/docs/command-reference/commit.md

 not saved in the cache.
 This is where the `dvc commit` command comes into play.
 It performs that last step (saving the data in cache).

-Note that it's best to avoid the last two scenarios.
+Note that it's best to avoid the last three scenarios.
 They essentially force-update the `dvc.lock` or `.dvc` files and save data to cache.
 They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases.